8 Ways to Hyper-drive your Hyper-local Marketing

 “Focusing our website on local marketing instead of being an online brochure has made a huge difference in our business.”

 At Seota when we write or talk about hyper-local marketing we are typically referring to hyper local SEO and internet marketing.
-We are typically concerned with the 800 gorilla in the room, Google.
+We are also focused on the 800 gorilla in the room, Google.
 Google has great tools to help you market your business to local clientele.
 The Google “My Business Page”, which was called Google Places, is the best tool available to drive phone calls and web traffic to your business.
 The holy grail of local internet marketing is to be in the Google Local Pack for relevant searches.

-So here are 7 quick ways to improve your hyper-local marketing efforts – before you begin we suggest you define your hyper-local market.
+7 8 quick ways to improve your hyper-local marketing efforts – before you begin we suggest you define your hyper-local market.

 1. Claim your Google My Business Page (GMB)